mlz-ictrl/nicos/doc/source/services/watchdog.rst

    If present, the name of a setup that must be loaded in the NICOS master for this condition to be active.
 By default, the condition is always active.

+**enabled**
+   A boolean value; if false, the condition is prevented from triggering when the watchdog starts.
+Defaults to True.

 **gracetime**
    The time, in seconds, which the watchdog waits after a condition becomes true until a warning is emitted.
 If the condition becomes false again during the